iTwin/itwinjs-core/docs/learning/ui/abstract/UiItemsProvider.md

 ## UiItemsProvider Interface

 Below is an excerpt from the [UiItemsProvider]($appui-abstract) interface that shows the primary methods that an application or extension would want to implement to add items to different areas of the User Interface.
+The class [BaseUiItemsProvider]($appui-abstract) is a base class that implements the UiItemsProvider interface and allows the user to determine if the provider is to be used within a specific stage.

 ```ts
 export interface UiItemsProvider {